-A bump from a piercing may require at-home treatment, including cleaning your piercing and changing your jewelry.
-If it occurs with other symptoms, it may require medical attention.
+A bump from a piercing may require at-home treatment like cleaning your piercing and changing your jewelry.
+If you have symptoms of an infection, you may need to see a doctor.

-It can take up to 6 months for a nose piercing to fully heal.
+It can several months for a nose piercing to fully heal.
 But if you notice your symptoms are changing or getting worse, or if you see a bump developing, it could indicate a problem.

 A nose piercing bump is generally one of three things:

-• a pustule, which is a blister or pimple that contains pus
+• Pustule: This is a blister or pimple that contains pus.

-• a granuloma, which is a lesion that occurs on average 6 weeks after a piercing
+• Granuloma: This is a lesion that occurs several weeks after a piercing.

-• a keloid, which is a type of thick scar that can develop at the piercing site
+• Keloid: This is a type of thick scar that can develop at the piercing site.

 These bumps can be caused by a number of things, including: